PX4/PX4-Devguide/en/simulation/README.md

 The diagram below shows a typical SITL simulation environment for any of the supported simulators.
 The different parts of the system connect via UDP, and can be run on either the same computer or another computer on the same network.

 * PX4 uses a simulation-specific module to listen on UDP port 14560.
 Simulators connect to this port, then exchange information using the [Simulator MAVLink API](#simulator-mavlink-api) described above.
-SITL and the simulator can run on either the same computer or different computers on the same network.
+PX4 on SITL and the simulator can run on either the same computer or different computers on the same network.
 * PX4 uses the normal MAVLink module to connect to GroundStations (which listen on port 14550) and external developer APIs like DroneCore or ROS (which listen on port 14540).
 * A serial connection is used to connect Joystick/Gamepad hardware via *QGroundControl*.